top of page

 Lisa Gomer, JD

-Executive leader with extensive project management and legal experience formulating, building, directing and improving international development programs, specifically within fragile states in post-conflict environments.
+Lisa is an executive leader with extensive project management and legal experience formulating, building, directing and improving international development programs, specifically within fragile states in post-conflict environments.

-Sanana Mubebo.jpg
+Sanana Mubebo_edited.jpg

 Sanana Mubebo, MSc